Lionsberg/lionsberg-wiki/Template For Pattern Language (Detailed).md

 **Problem**: Describes the problem or issue that the pattern addresses.
 This section should be detailed, providing a clear understanding of the problem the pattern aims to solve.

+**Gap Analysis**: Analyzes the gap between the problem and the desired end state or solution.
+This section should be detailed, provided a clear analysis of the terrain between problem and solution.

 **Solution**: Outlines the proposed solution to the problem, including the key elements or components of the pattern.
 This section should be clear and concise, providing a step-by-step explanation of the pattern's solution to the problem.

-**Benefits**: Lists the benefits or positive outcomes of implementing the pattern.
-This section should be detailed, providing a clear understanding of the advantages of implementing the pattern.
+**Prerequisites**: Lists any prerequisites or conditions that need to be met before the pattern can be implemented.
+This section should be detailed, providing a clear understanding of what needs to be in place before the pattern can be implemented.

-**What's at stake**: Lists the potential consequences of not implementing the pattern.
-This section should be detailed, providing a clear understanding of the potential negative outcomes of not implementing the pattern.
+**Resources**: Lists the resources needed to implement the pattern, including financial and human resources.
+This section should be detailed, providing a clear understanding of the resources required to implement the pattern.

 **Implementation**: Describes the step-by-step process for implementing the pattern, including key milestones and timelines.
 This section should be detailed, providing a clear understanding of how to implement the pattern.